archethic-foundation/archethic-wallet/README.md

 - Once installed open the application and proceed as per instructions the application.

 ### Windows

-To install Archethic Wallet in Windows platforms:
 - Soon

 ### MacOS

-To install Archethic Wallet in MacOS platforms:
 - Soon

 ### iOS

-To install Archethic Wallet in iOS Devices:
 - Soon

 ### WebApp
 - Soon

 ### Chrome Extension
 - Soon

 ## How to test the Archethic Wallet

-To test Archethic Wallet with Testnet:
+To test Archethic Wallet with Faucet:
 - Copy your address from the wallet and paste on the [Archethic Testnet Faucet](https://testnet.archethic.net/faucet)
 - Click on 'Transfer 100 UCO'
-- Refresh your dashboard
+- Refresh your dashboard</br>
 Now, you can send some UCO and see your transactions

 ## Setup this Application for developers